Prioritizing Spiritual Growth in 2023

 1. Be in the Word.

 The Bible is God's revelation of Himself to us.
-If we want to know Him better, reading His Word is the best place to start.
+If we want to know Him better, reading His Word is the best place to start!
 So, consecrate a time each day to spend with the Lord and immerse yourself in the Word.
 Ask the Holy Spirit to enlighten your understanding of Scripture so that you may know God better and grow closer to Him.
-Find a Bible study plan to follow along or get involved in a study with friends or your church for added accountability!
+Another way to be diligent in studying the Word is to find a guided Bible study plan to follow along with.
+Inquire about what Bible study groups your church offers and get involved with friends for added accountability!
+If none are currently meeting, get a group of friends and ladies in your church together and start one!
 Taking notes while you study Scripture is a great way to ensure that the truth of the Word really penetrates your heart.
 Bible journaling is a helpful way to keep all your notes in one place.
-Journaling Bibles such as our "God is Within Her ESV Journaling Bible" and our "The Holy Bible ESV Journaling Bible" are great options to consider.
-They feature beautiful, hand-painted covers and spacious margins for note-taking!
+Journaling Bibles such as our "God is Within Her ESV Journaling Bible" is a great option to consider.
+It features beautiful, hand-painted covers and spacious margins for note-taking!

 "God Is Within Her" ESV Journaling Bible, front cover.